Church & Dwight: 2010s

 Church & Dwight was ranked 723 in the Fortune 500 listing of companies in 2010.
 The same year, Church & Dwight acquired Simply Saline and Feline Pine.

 In 2016, Church & Dwight acquired Spencer Forrest, Inc., the maker of Toppik hair care products.

 In 2017, MidOcean Partners agreed to sell Water Pik to Church & Dwight for $1 billion.
-At the time of the sale announcement, it was reported that Waterpik had "$265 million of revenue in the fiscal year ended June 30, about 70% of which came from its water flosser products".
+At the time of the sale announcement, it was reported that Water Pik had "$265 million of revenue in the fiscal year ended June 30, about 70% of which came from its water flosser products".

+2020s

+In December 2021, the company acquired TheraBreath for a reported amount of $580 million.

+In September 2022, the company acquired Hero Cosmetics for a reported amount of $630 million.